 Recovering from cyber incidents like cyber attack, data breach and ransomware attack, on the orher hand, is a different story.
 We have little visibility into these factors.
-We may not even know that a breach or cyberattack has happened, let alone who’s been affected, what damage occurred or how widespread it is.
+We may not even know that a breach or cyber-attack has happened, let alone who’s been affected, what damage occurred or how widespread it is.
 The threat actor may be someone on the other side of the world or it may be someone inside your enterprise.
 Their intent is malicious, and their path is not random — precise aim is being applied to your operation.

-When these cyber incidents occur, the disaster recovery process can be frenetic.
+When these cyber incidents occur, the disaster recovery (DR) process can be frenetic.
 Recovering from a pervasive event becomes an all-hands-on-deck affair.
 Your most skilled, knowledgeable and dedicated staff scramble to find, fix and recover from the attack.